aeyobd/dwarfs/notes/workflow.md

 In practice the right term is zero as $\Psi \to 0$ as $r\to\infty$, and if $\rho \propto r^{-n}$ at large $r$ and $\Psi \sim r^{-1}$ then $d\rho / d\Psi \sim r^{-n+1}$ which goes to zero provided that $n > 1$.

-## Action orbit corrections

-In ordinary evolution around the Milky Way, mass loss and tidal forces cause deviations from a point orbit.
-Predominantly, angular momentum will be lost, however ther positions and velocities may shift phase as well.
-To adjust the initial conditions to retain agreement with the desired present-day kinematics, we developed the following method to iteratively correct the initial positions.

-1. Choice of final position.
-Likely, the orbi